WILD (AM): WILD-FM is sold

 On August 21, 2006, radio industry website All Access reported that Entercom bought WILD-FM and changed the format (after a "stunt") to rock (a simulcast of WAAF), a move designed to improve WAAF's signal in the Boston and South Shore areas.
 WILD-FM flipped to the simulcast at 5:30 p.m. on August 22.
 The sale of WILD-FM meant that the Tom Joyner morning show would return to AM 1090, and WILD would revert to contemporary inspirational and gospel music, ending the news/talk format.
 The news/talk format subsequently returned that December.
 In the summer of 2008, the station flipped to a various/brokered format on weekdays and classic soul and gospel on weekends.
 From December 2008 to May 31, 2011, WILD was the Boston affiliate for Radio One's African American-targeted news/talk network.

 China Radio International

 In June 2011, the station became a full-time affiliate of China Radio International.
 In 2016, Radio One sold WILD to Radio Boston Broadcasting, a company 78-percent owned by Universal Broadcasting Group and 22-percent owned by AIM Broadcasting, for $888,326.16.
 Radio Boston Broadcasting had been operating the station through an LMA.
 The station was taken silent on November 4, 2019.

 Life Changing Radio

 Effective October 29, 2020, the station was sold to Blount Communications for $80,000, and the station returned to the air, airing a Christian format branded "Life Changing Radio" as part of a simulcast with 760 AM WVNE in Leicester, Massachusetts.

+Translator

+W235CS previously served as the FM translator for WAMG; it was sold to Blount Masscom for $250,000 in 2024 after WAMG acquired another translator.